Windsor (Vic.)

 Windsor shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Windsor's educational attainment is notably higher than national averages.
-Among residents aged 15 and above, 55.6% have university qualifications, compared to the Australian average of 30.4% and Victoria's 33.4%.
-The majority of these are bachelor degrees (38.5%), followed by postgraduate qualifications (13.2%) and graduate diplomas (3.9%).
-Vocational pathways account for 22.2%, with advanced diplomas at 11.1% and certificates also at 11.1%.
+Among residents aged 15 and above, 55.6% hold university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
+This high level of educational attainment positions Windsor favourably for knowledge-based opportunities.
+Bachelor degrees are the most common at 38.5%, followed by postgraduate qualifications (13.2%) and graduate diplomas (3.9%).

-Currently, 24.9% of the population is actively engaged in formal education.
-This includes 11.7% in tertiary education, 3.3% in primary education, and 3.1% pursuing secondary education.
+Vocational pathways account for 22.2% of qualifications, with advanced diplomas at 11.1% and certificates also at 11.1%.
+A significant portion of the population, 24.9%, is actively pursuing formal education.
+This includes 11.7% in tertiary education, 3.3% in primary education, and 3.1% in secondary education.

 Frequently Asked Questions - Education